Are you on board with the idea that you need to devote more time and resources to your blog posts?

 Pro tip: KeywordTool.io provides many of the same features as Google Keyword Planner.

-Once you settle on a keyword, it’s time to take the next step.
-This is when you get a better idea of what else is out there and, more importantly, how it’s performed in the recent past.
+Once you settle on a keyword, it’s time to take the next step for your WordPress blog.
+This is when you get a better idea of what else is out there in terms of blog content and, more importantly, how it’s performed in the recent past.

 Sticking with the example above, let’s run a search on “how to lose belly fat.”
 Here’s what you’ll see:

 The top results are listed on the left side of the page, showing you the title, URL, author and publish date of each post.